AminaB/html-css-js/nodejs/note.md

-Ecmascript : standard based of js, core standard, how the language should work there is many js engine. ex : V8 v8 is google js engine js engine : convert js code into something the computer processor can understand
+Ecmascript : standard based of js, core standard, how the language should work, ES6 2015 new js standard there is many js engine. ex : V8 v8 is google js engine js engine : convert js code into something the computer processor can understand